opencultureconsulting/openrefine-docker/README.md

 # Docker container for OpenRefine Server

 [OpenRefine](http://openrefine.org/) is a free, open source power tool for working with messy data and improving it.
-These docker images are automatically build from released versions (2.6rc1, 2.6rc2, 2.7rc1) or from official GitHub Repository (latest).
+These docker images are build from released versions (2.6rc1, 2.6rc2, 2.7rc1, 2.7rc2) or from official GitHub Repository (latest).

 * [GitHub Repository with Dockerbuild files](https://github.com/felixlohmeier/openrefine-docker)
 * [Docker Hub with docker images](https://hub.docker.com/r/felixlohmeier/openrefine/)